Skip links

 6. Supplier Engagement and Satisfaction

-In 2024, Thaioil Group consistently improved the E-Procurement system to ensure clarity, fairness, and professionalism in the Company’s procurement processes.
-This led to a higher supplier engagement and provided benefits for suppliers in terms of cost reduction and saving travel time, resulting in better supplier satisfaction.
+In 2025, Thaioil Group consistently improved the E-Procurement system to ensure clarity, fairness, and professionalism in the Company’s procurement processes.
+This led to a higher level of supplier engagement and provided benefits for suppliers in terms of cost reduction and saving travel time, resulting in better supplier satisfaction.
 In addition, the Company adopted reliable technologies in the procurement process.
 For instance, the SAP Ariba system has been applied in supplier registration, bidding submission, and online procurement.
 Meanwhile, the Company has been applying DocuSign to facilitate the digital signature in the contract processes.
-Also, the Company organized trainings on the use of the SAP Ariba system for its suppliers.
+Also, the Company organized training on the use of the SAP Ariba system for its suppliers.

 Furthermore, Thaioil Group has actively promoted the use of the Online Purchase Order (PO) system for suppliers via the E-Procurement system.
 This aims to simplify the working process and increase the convenience and speed of the procurement process for the suppliers.
-At the same time, the Company has reduced environmental impacts by saving 164,784 pieces of paper per year.
-Since adopting the Online PO system, the Company has reduced a total of 1,100,628 pieces of paper.
+At the same time, the Company has reduced environmental impacts by saving 200,076 pieces of paper per year.
+Since adopting the Online PO system, the Company has reduced a total of 1,400,532 pieces of paper.
 This allows the Company to minimize resources and energy consumption.

 Performances